Documentation

 Declarative Shadow DOM

 To opt-in to Declarative Shadow DOM with JSX, you will need to signal to the WCC compiler your intentions so it can accurately mount from a shadowRoot on the client side.
-To opt-in, simply make a call to attachShadow in your connectedCallback method.
+To opt-in, simply make a call to attachShadow in your connectedCallback method before calling render.
+That's it!

 Using, the Counter example from above, we would amend it like so: